hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Optimal Portfolio Strategy
 **************************

 The portfolio consists of a riskless asset and the mean reverting spread.
-We denote the prices of the two assets by :math:`B_t` and :math:`S_t`, respectively.
+The authors denote the prices of the two assets by :math:`B_t` and :math:`S_t`, respectively.
 Their dynamics are given by,

 .. math::